twilson63/permaweb-cookbook/docs/src/concepts/smartweave.md

 ## What is SmartWeave?

-The SmartWeave protocol is the smartcontract protocol for Arweave.
-The major difference from other blockchains - namely Ethereum, one of the leaders in smartcontract ecosystems - is Arweave nodes do not validate smartcontracts, but rather the user themselves when they interact with the contract, thru the use of "lazy-evaluation".
+SmartWeave is the name given to the dominant SmartContract paradigm on Arweave.
+A unique property of SmartWeave contracts is that the current state of the contract is provided by a process of "lazy evaluation".
+This means that instead of Arweave mining nodes constantly evaluating the current state of all contracts, a client reading a contract evaluates the state for themselves.
 SmartWeave contracts currently support JavaScript, TypeScript, Rust, Go, AssemblyScript, and WASM (WebAssembly).

 ## Why is SmartWeave important?